ibm-cloud-docs/Cloudant/api/advanced_replication.md

 ```
 {: codeblock}

-### Example JSON document that describes the required replication
+See the following example JSON document that describes the required replication:

 ```json
 {